On The Possibility of Relational Abstraction

 Of the lost Gorky’s, several were among his newly developed approach which we can see in his superior paintings such as “The Liver is the Cock’s Comb” and “Water of the Flowery Mill.”
 His mastery was in his ability to mask any sign of intentionality such as careful rendering, or any specified representation, thus causing the imagery to appear completely natural, as if it had come from an inadvertent, impulse driven process.
 Rather than employ automatism, he imitated it.
 Frequently called ”the last Surrealist and first Expressionist,” he was in fact an abstract surrealist, his images born of deconstructing plants morphing into loose figuration.
 What matters, nonetheless, is that those paintings invite viewer participation because of the ambiguity of the biomorphic forms in juxtaposition with their specified borders.

-It is this delicate and teetering balance between form and field, between animated entities and mere configurations of color, form and space, that allows the viewer to complete the context by deriving content in their own minds.
+It is this delicate and teetering balance between form and field, between animated entities and mere configurations of color, form and space, that allows viewers to complete the context by deriving content in their own minds.
 These works succeed because the imagination is most effectively deployed when beckoned by unfinished business.

 Gorky’s paintings of 1944-7 represent a culmination of that for which several of the abstract surrealists had strived for years and he had considerable contact with those artists, especially Matta.
 This work is seminal to the possibility of what I would call “Relational Abstraction”, wherein the viewer participates in subjectively contextualizing the imagery.
 Consider the words of Gordon Onslow Ford in 1941 describing Matta’s work in his first lecture in New York at the New School.